maxliu42/maxliu42/README.md

 Hi! 👋 I'm Max, a third year Computer Science student at the University of Toronto.

 I'm passionate about full-stack software development, machine learning, and game design.
 Currently exploring opportunities in full-stack development.
+You can learn more about me at [my website](https://maxliu.me/).

 ## 🗣️ Languages
 - JavaScript/TypeScript